yujia922/Image-Recognition-System-for-Automated-Checkout-in-Convenience-Stores/README.md

 - model training with transfer learning (pretrained YOLOv8 weights)
 - performance evaluation (mAP, precision, recall)
 ### 4. Inference & Checkout Calculation
-Given an image (e.g. a table with multiple snacks lying on it), the trained model will output all detected products.
+Given an input image, the system:
+- detects all products
+- identifies each class
+- maps each class to its unit price
-Then, we will sum the prices of all detected objects to generate the final total checkout amount.
+- sums the prices to produce the final checkout amount This creates a scanless checkout experience similar to camera-based retail systems.
-- 利用手機app DroidCam 讓手機鏡頭作為影像辨識的鏡頭
+- We will use the DroidCam mobile app to turn a smartphone into a real-time camera for live detection and checkout demonstration.